bormaxi8080/osint-timeline/DRAFT.md

 Elyzer is an email header analyzer, written in python, capable of detecting potential spoofing attempts: https://github.com/B0lg0r0v/Elyzer

+Odinova Digital Tiger is an advanced application designed for Open-Source Intelligence (OSINT), equipped with versatile tools and a user-friendly interface to streamline investigative workflows and enhance data analysis capabilities: https://github.com/AnonCatalyst/Odinova

 W3b0s1nt (WebOSINT) is a Python tool/script for passive Domain Intelligence gathering: https://github.com/C3n7ral051nt4g3ncy/WebOSINT

 Hookchain - In the current digital security ecosystem, where threats evolve rapidly and with complexity, companies developing Endpoint Detection and Response (EDR) solutions are in constant search for innovations that not only keep up but also anticipate emerging attack vectors: https://github.com/helviojunior/hookchain